-D) Rights and restriction attached to equity shareholders.
+D) Rights and restriction attached to equity shareholders

 The Company has only one class of equity shares having face value as Rs.
-10 each, Every holder of equity shares is entitled to one vote per share.
-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, Any Dividend proposed by Board of Directors is subject to the approval of shareholders in ensuing Annual General Meeting.
+10 each.
+Every holder of equity shares is entitled to one vote per share.
+In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the company.
+Any dividend proposed by Board of Directors in orthical the households.
+Directors is subject to the approval of shareholders in the ensuing Annual General Meeting.

-E) Bonus shares/ buy back/shares for consideration other than cash issued during past five years:

-The Company has neither issued any bonus shares, shares issued for consideration other than cash nor has there been any buy back of shares during past 5 years from reporting date.
+E) Bonus shares/ buy back/shares for consideration other than cash issued during past five years: The Company has neither issued any bonus shares, shares issued for consideration other than cash nor has there been any buy back of shares during past 5 years from reporting date.